Shots fired at Texas Air Force base near trainees prompts lockdown

 "Active Shooter lockdown on LAK," the alert said.
 "All base personnel implement LOCKDOWN procedures and immediately take cover.
 Real World LOCKDOWN, LOCKDOWN, LOCKDOWN."

 Just after 2 p.m.
 CT, the base tweeted it was on a "modified lockdown."
+The lockdown was lifted soon after and the base was resuming normal operations.

 CLICK HERE TO GET THE FOX NEWS APP